panthsolanki/DailyExpensesWeb/README.md

 # DailyExpensesWeb
-Site is under development, but you are always welcome to observer the changes [Visit Here](https://panthsolanki.github.io/DailyExpensesWeb/)
+Site is under development, but you are always welcome to observe the development [Visit Here](https://panthsolanki.github.io/DailyExpensesWeb/)

 ## Project setup
 ```